-You have to hand it to Matthew in the way he balances a sense of wonder for the coming of Jesus with the grimmer bits.
-First we have the angels, the shepherds and even the wise men and a guiding star…a good story, filled with awe and wonder and even with a touch of magic.
-Then suddenly Matthew switches the mood of his story from pure wonder to pure horror.
+You have to hand it to Matthew in the way he follows a sense of wonder for the coming of Jesus with the grimmer bits.
+First we had the angels, a Virgin Birth and even the wise men and a guiding star…a good story, filled with awe and wonder and even with a touch of magic.
+Now in today’s reading suddenly Matthew switches the mood of his story from pure wonder to pure horror.
 Herod is furious.
 Learning that he has been tricked by the wise men, who, despite their previous promise, evidently have no intention of coming back with information about a potential king being born in the area, Herod now in effect throws his toys.
 He flies into a rage and sends his soldiers to kill all young male infants in the neighbourhood.
 Joseph and Mary are warned and flee with the baby Jesus to Egypt.

-It is true that many modern scholars claim that this story seems unlikely as literal history, in the first place because it seems at odds with the parallel story in Luke which has no flight to Egypt, and in the second place, none of the detailed contemporary histories of Herod record such an event.
-On the other hand, even if Matthew was recounting this story almost as if it were a parable about Jesus, it offers more than a midrash or pious legend.
-In any event, the grimmer bits matter if only because the real world is not all sweetness and light, even at Christmas.
+Many modern scholars happen to claim that this story seems unlikely as literal history.
+In the first place it seems at odds with the parallel story in Luke which has no flight to Egypt, and in the second place, none of the detailed contemporary histories of Herod record such an event.
+On the other hand, even if Matthew was recounting this story almost as if it were a parable about Jesus, it offers more than a typical “midrash” or pious legend.
+If the world was all sweetness and light after Jesus arrived on looking back ,we might have side-lined the bad bits, yet the grimmer bits are inescapable and even today the real world is not transformed, even at Christmas.

 The Emperor Augustus is said to have remarked about Herod that it would be safer to be Herod’s pig that to be one of his sons.
 As an aside we might note that since the Greek word for pig (hys) sounds very close to the Greek work for son (hyos) we might assume that this was intended as a pun to entertain the Roman nobility who spoke fluent Greek at the time.